GhulamMurtaza-9/DevOps-Fellowship-Bytewise/Week1/Waterfall Methodology.md

 - Poor model for long and ongoing projects.
 - Not suitable for the projects where requirements are at a moderate to high risk of changing.
 - It is difficult to measure progress within stages.
-- Cannot accommodate changing requirements
+- Cannot accommodate changing requirements.